sidoh/esp8266_milight_hub/README.md

 ## REST API

-The REST API is specified using
+The REST API is specified using the [OpenAPI v3](https://swagger.io/docs/specification/about/) specification.

-[openapi.yaml](openapi.yaml) contains the raw spec, created using [OpenAPI v3](https://swagger.io/docs/specification/about/).
+[openapi.yaml](docs/openapi.yaml) contains the raw spec.

 [You can view generated documentation for the master branch here.](https://sidoh.github.io/esp8266_milight_hub/branches/latest)